jimm/www-ellisislandband-net/schedule.md

 * **December 4th** &ndash; *Private Event* for the Stratford Village Association at The Discovery Museum in Bridgeport, CT.

+* **December 10th** &ndash; Ellis Island Acoustic (Tim and Jim) are at the *Stamford Yacht Club*, 97 Ocean Dr W, Stamford, CT from 5:30 - 8:30.
+We'll be playing a mix of Christmas songs and our usual repertoire.

 ### October 2021